DemocracyEarth/community./Code-of-Conduct.md

+## Code of Conduct

+This Code of Conduct is based on [Code for America's](https://github.com/codeforamerica/codeofconduct/blob/master/README.md) and have been added to by the Democracy Earth Foundation to serve our community's purpose.

+* * *

-# Democracy Earth Foundation
+The Democracy Earth Foundation community expects that Democracy Earth network activities, events, and digital forums:

+1. Are a safe and respectful environment for all participants.

+2. Are a place where people are free to fully express their identities.

+3. Presume the value of others.
+Everyone’s ideas, skills, and contributions have value.

+4. Don’t assume everyone has the same context, and encourage questions.

+5. Find a way for people to be productive with their skills (technical and not) and energy.
+Use language such as “yes/and”, not “no/but.”

+6. Encourage members and participants to listen as much as they speak.

+7. Only build tools that are open and free technology for public use - open source.

+8. Prioritize access for and input from those who are traditionally excluded from the civic process.

+9. Work to ensure that the community is well-represented in the planning, design, and implementation of our technologies.
+This includes encouraging participation from women, minorities, and traditionally marginalized groups.

+10. Actively involve community groups and those with subject matter expertise in the decision-making process.

+11. Ensure that the relationships and conversations between community members, the local government staff and community partners remain respectful, participatory, and productive.

+12. Provide an environment where people are free from discrimination or harassment.

+Democracy Earth Foundation reserves the right to ask anyone in violation of these policies not to participate in Democracy Earth Foundation network activities, events, and digital forums.

-## Code of Conduct & Anti-Harassment Policy
+## Anti-Harassment Policy

 This anti-harassment policy is based on <a href="http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy">the example policy</a> from the Geek Feminism wiki, created by the Ada Initiative and other volunteers, the Ohio LinuxFest anti-harassment policy written by Esther Filderman and Beth Lynn Eicher, and the Con Anti-Harassment Project.
 Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
 Many members of LinuxChix, Geek Feminism and other groups contributed to this work.
+Democracy Earth Foundation has adapted it to serve our community's purpose.

 * * *

 All Democracy Earth Foundation network activities, events (whether sponsored by DEF or a partner orgnaization), and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.